Board of Directors

 From 1997 to 2007, Houston was executive director of Investigative Reporters and Editors, a 5,000-member association, and taught at the Missouri School of Journalism.
 Before that, Houston was an award-winning investigative reporter for 17 years.
 He was a member of the newsroom staff at The Kansas City Star that won the Pulitzer Prize for its coverage of a hotel building collapse and a member of the investigative team that won a Headliners Award for exposing shoddy building inspection practices in the Kansas City area.

-Houston is co-author of “The Investigative Reporter’s Handbook” (Fourth and Fifth Edition) and author of four editions of “Computer-Assisted Reporting: A Practical Guide.”
-Houston also is a co-founder and chair of the board of directors of the Global Investigative Journalism Network, a consortium of more than 100 nonprofit newsrooms around the world.
-He was a co-founder and chair of the board of directors of the Institute for Nonprofit News, a consortium of more than 230 nonprofit newsrooms in North America, of which inewsource is a member.
+Houston is co-author of “The Investigative Reporter’s Handbook” (Fourth Fifth and Sixth Editions and author of five editions of “Computer-Assisted Reporting: A Practical Guide.”
+Houston also is a co-founder and chair of the board of directors of the Global Investigative Journalism Network, a consortium of more than 180 nonprofit newsrooms around the world.
+He was a co-founder of the Institute for Nonprofit News, a consortium of more than 250 nonprofit newsrooms in North America, of which inewsource is a member.

 Bernie Kulchin has had a distinguished career in human resources management in industry and as a consultant.
 He is currently serving the nonprofit community on a number of boards.

 For more than a decade, he was responsible for all human resources functions for Cubic Corp. and its 7,000 employees.
 Before Cubic, Kulchin was with General Dynamics Corp. for more than 30 years.
 There, he was division vice president of human resources.

 He has been an instructor and leader in human resources management and leadership development topics.
 Kulchin has taught human resources management at UCSD and National University.
 He also has been an expert witness in employment law cases.